 “The Last O’ The Lot An The Best O’ The Bargin.”

 Named after his mother Sarah MacMillan, Archibald MacMillan Murdoch was my 2nd great grand uncle.
 Archie was born on 3 Aug 1866 in Ballymoney, Co.
-Antrim, and baptized in the Ballymoney First Presbyterian Church; a church that my family continue to be affiliated with.
-He was the youngest of seven children born to John Murdock and Sarah MacMillan, comprised of four males and three females.
+Antrim, and baptized in the Ballymoney First Presbyterian Church, a church that my family continue to be affiliated with.
+He was the youngest of seven children, comprised of four males and three females, born to John Murdoch and Sarah MacMillan.
 His oldest brother William was my 2nd great grandfather.
 Records indicate the probability that he had a twin named Arabella.
-However, other than a Baptismal Certificate; records for Arabella are proving difficult to find.
+However, other than a Baptismal Certificate, records for Arabella are proving difficult to find.
 This might suggest that she died at a very young age.

-At some point in time, a date that I still need to confirm; Archie had moved to Scotland.
-I found him in Dennyloanhead, Haggs, Stirlingshire, Scotland upon discovering his marriage record.
-On 30 June 1893, “After Banns according to form of the Church of Scotland”, and in the presence of Christopher Cardner and Joan M. Thomson; Archibald MacMillan Murdoch, of Dennyloanhead, was married to Lillias Johnston McArthur of Parkfoot, Haggs; by Rev. Alexander Robertson, Minister of Haggs.
+At some point in time, a date that I still need to confirm, Archie had moved to Scotland.
+I discovered him living in Dennyloanhead, Haggs, Stirlingshire, Scotland after finding his marriage record.
+On 30 June 1893, “After Banns according to form of the Church of Scotland”, and in the presence of Christopher Cardner and Joan M. Thomson, Archibald MacMillan Murdoch, of Dennyloanhead, was married to Lillias Johnston McArthur of Parkfoot, Haggs; by Rev. Alexander Robertson, Minister of Haggs.
 Sadly, both John and Sarah were deceased at the time of their sons marriage.
 The record does reveal that John was a “Dyer Journeyman”.
-Lillias was the daughter of William McArthur, a spade maker journeyman; and Margaret Clark Walker.
+Lillias was the daughter of William McArthur, a spade maker journeyman, and Margaret Clark Walker.
 The “Piper” was working as a furnace man in a foundry in Haggs.

 The 1901 census finds Archie and Lillias living on Bonnybridge Road in Denny and their little family had grown.
 Sarah, their eldest, was born in 1897 and John in 1898.
 Lillias remained at home to raise their children while Archie was a Pithead Worker .
 I’m sure this entailed working hard and long hours for little money.
 “The Scottish Board of Trade Census of Wages conducted in 1886 records that pithead runners earned an average weekly wage of 19s 3d.
 The report states that these men generally worked from 54 to 57 hours per week, exclusive of meal times.”